-Today I thought I'd do a short post on book clubs and related stuff.
-Seeing how voracious of a reader I am, it seems kind of funny that, up until this year, I'd never been in a book club.
-However, I have spent some time at reader/writer-related activities, and I did recently have some adventures in book clubness.
-Book clubs and related booky things are actually really fun, and I do support it, so, here we go!
+Today, I thought I'd do a short post on bookish events like clubs and challenges.
+Seeing how voracious of a reader I am, it's kind of funny that, up until this year, I'd never been in a book club!
+However, I have spent some time on reader/writer-related activities

-Like many young readers, I participated in summer reading challenges basically every summer, as well as related activities during school.
+As a kid, I participated in reading challenges basically every summer, as well as related activities during school.
 Elementary school libraries are super cool, and book fair is even cooler.
-Anyway, I excelled at these events, being, as previous stated, a voracious reader since I was in the womb (only a minor exaggeration).
-I liked getting the prizes associated with the challenges, but mostly I just really wanted to beat everyone at being the most awesome reader.
-Which didn't actually happen, but I still was pretty impressive, eh?
-It's great how much they encourage reading in elementary school, and I'm lucky to have come from a family that also supports that and live in an area where academics are admired.
+I did well at the challenges.
+I liked getting the associated prizes, but mostly I just really wanted to beat everyone at being the most awesome reader--which didn't actually happen, but I still was pretty impressive.
+It's great how much they encourage reading in elementary school, and I'm lucky to have come from a family that supports that.

-As a young girl I also went to library events like the American Girl camps, where you'd learn how to waltz and cook and drink tea properly, or whatever.
-Ignoring the part where no one talked to me, I really liked those.
-I was just like that back then.
-(Not to mention, my good imagination meant I could totally pretend my doll was real and we would be friends instead.)
+I also went to library events like the American Girl camps, where you'd learn how to waltz and cook and drink tea properly or whatever.
+Ignoring the part where no one talked to me, I liked those.
+(My good imagination meant I could totally pretend my doll was real and we would be friends instead.)

-As I grew older, of course, all these events stopped happening so much.
-Once you hit mid school, I guess they just decide you've probably figured out whether you want to read or not, and they leave you to it.
+As I grew older, these events stopped happening so much.
+Once you hit middle school, I guess they think you've probably figured out whether you want to read or not.
 I still did summer reading programs, but the entire thing became a much more private activity.
 I don't mind that, but there is something to be said for us book people being, you know, actually social.
-One of the best moments in my life was the release of the last Harry Potter book, the first (and only, thus far) time I was allowed to go to a release party.
-It was so much fun.
-Harry Potter has such a beautiful community around it, let me tell you.
-That release had actually a pretty big effect on my understanding of the literary world.
+One of the best events I attended was the release of the last Harry Potter book, the only release event I've been to.
+It was fantastic.
+Harry Potter has such a beautiful fandom, and I first truly discovered the world of fandom and fanart and shipping and theorizing through it.

-Still, after that, though I talked to people once in a while about books, but mostly I kept to myself.
-I had a couple of creative writing classes, and of course my beautiful group of online friends, but I stayed away from in-person writing groups as well because I found writers to be, you know, temperamental.
-Which we are.
-When I got to high school, I did try to join a teen program for readers at the library.
-It didn't go well.
-I was highly alarmed at all the crazy reading people and, at that point, still very sensitive to any questionable content in books, which, of course, the others were not.
-I remember how horrified I was at An Abundance of Katherines, which doesn't actually have that much sexual content at all.
+I had a couple of creative writing classes after that, but I mostly stayed away from in-person writing events because I found writers to be, you know, temperamental.
+When I got to high school, I tried out a teen program for readers at the library.
+It didn't go very well.
+I was shy and anxious and still very sensitive to any sexual content in books, which, of course, the others were not.
+I remember how horrified I was at An Abundance of Katherines.
 Such is the life of a sheltered child.

-Then, a few years later, Ch1Con came together, and I was able to actually meet my online writer friends and rediscover how wonderful it was to have people to discuss books with.
-So this last summer, I joined a real actual book club for a while.
-It was this little thing that the women in our church do, and since I didn't know them that well, I was kind of uncomfortable, but then it turned out to be really nice.
+A few years later, Ch1Con came together, and I was able to meet my online writer friends and rediscover how wonderful it was to have people to discuss books with.
+As a result, this last summer, I joined a real actual book club for a while.
+It was a little thing that the women in our church do.
+Since I didn't know them that well, I was kind of uncomfortable, but it turned out to be really nice.
 Our discussion wasn't nearly as in depth as it was with the Ch1Coners, but there was still the camaraderie there.

-So here at BYU - I this year, also in order to deal with my OCD social anxiety, I decided to attend the English department events.
-However, because of my fibro and having very few transportation choices, I haven't had the chance yet.
+At BYU - I this year, partly as an OCD social exposure, I plan to attend the English department events.
+Because of my fibro and having very few transportation choices, I haven't had the chance yet.
 I intend to join the English Academic Society soon and then we'll see how that goes!
-In the meantime, Ch1Con has begun a monthly video podcast where we hang out and talk about bookish stuff, so that's fun!
-Check out our first one, from Thursday, here.
-(Skip the first 25 min or so to pass over the main technical difficulties.
-We're still learning!)
+In the meantime, Ch1Con will soon begin a monthly video podcast where we hang out and talk about bookish stuff!

-Basically, book clubs and other writerly stuff are really cool, and, if you can find the right group, it can be meaningful and enriching as well as fun.
+All in all, bookish events can be meaningful and enriching as well as fun.
 So viva la book club!
-And be brave, my little bookworms.
+Be brave, my little bookworms.